-- Violation of the school's attendance policy to include excessive tardiness or absenteeism. - Failure to maintain satisfactory academic progress. - · Violation of personal conduct standards. - Inability to meet financial obligations to the school. - Falsified his/her educational status certification. - Possession, distribution, or use of alcohol or illegal drugs. - Violation of academic honesty policy. - Failure to comply with established University or department regulations and policies. - Placing self and/or others in physical and/or emotional jeopardy.
+- Violation of the school's attendance policy to include excessive tardiness or absenteeism. - Failure to maintain satisfactory academic progress. - Violation of personal conduct standards. - Inability to meet financial obligations to the school. • • - Falsified his/her educational status certification. - Possession, distribution, or use of alcohol or illegal drugs. - Violation of academic honesty policy. - Failure to comply with established University or department regulations and policies. - Placing self and/or others in physical and/or emotional jeopardy.

 In critical cases, such as unsafe clinical performance, dismissal may be considered without prior warning or probation.
-This action requires concurrence of the Program Dean/Academic Dean, Student Affairs/Services Director, Chief Academic Officer and President of University.
+This action requires concurrence of the Program Dean/Academic Dean, Student Affairs/Services Executive Director, SVP/COO & Provost Chief Academic Officer and President/CEO.